AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 data: {"choices": [{"delta": {"role": "assistant"}, "index": 0}], "created": 1721007348, "id": "chatcmpl-YzczYjVhNjhjMzMwNDQ5MDkyNGYzOGZjZGE1ZGQ5OGU", "model": "gpt-4", "object": "chat.completion.chunk", "recipient": "all"}

-data: {"choices": [{"delta": {"role": "assistant", "finish_reason": "stop", "index": 0}], "created": 1721007349, "id": "chatcmpl-YzczYjVhNjhjMzMwNDQ5MDkyNGYzOGZjZGE1ZGQ5OGU", "model": "gpt-4", "object": "chat.completion.chunk", "recipient": "all"}
+data: {"choices": [{"delta": {"role": "assistant"}, "finish_reason": "stop", "index": 0}], "created": 1721007349, "id": "chatcmpl-YzczYjVhNjhjMzMwNDQ5MDkyNGYzOGZjZGE1ZGQ5OGU", "model": "gpt-4", "object": "chat.completion.chunk", "recipient": "all"}

 data: [DONE]

 ```

 It can be seen that there are many `data` in the response, and the `choices` in `data` are the latest response content, consistent with the content introduced above.
-The `choices` are the newly added response content, and you can interface it with your system based on the results.
-At the same time, the end of the streaming response is determined by the content of `data`.
+The `choices` are the newly added response content, which you can use to connect to your system.
+At the same time, the end of the streaming response is determined based on the content of `data`.
 If the content is `[DONE]`, it indicates that the streaming response has completely ended.
 The returned `data` result has multiple fields, which are described as follows:

 - `id`, the ID generated for this dialogue task, used to uniquely identify this dialogue task.
 - `model`, the OpenAI ChatGPT model selected.
-- `choices`, the response information provided by ChatGPT to the query.
+- `choices`, the response information provided by ChatGPT to the prompt.

 JavaScript is also supported, for example, the streaming call code for Node.js is as follows: